4.93 from 13 votes

 Freezable

-This easy chocolate tiffin recipe only requires four steps, from prep to ready-to-eat tiffin cake.
-Plus, the ingredients are easy to find at the supermarket.
-Though, you may already have all the ingredients in your pantry.
+• Easy steps: This easy chocolate tiffin recipe only requires four steps, from prep to ready-to-eat tiffin cake.
+The ingredients are also so easy to find at the supermarket – you may even already have it all in your pantry from making this Mini Egg Cheesecake.

 Ingredients